What to Expect During an EMDR Session

 MDR is part of a full spectrum of care at Indiana Center for Recovery.
 Some patients combine it with Biofeedback to calm their body first or with medications found to be helpful from GeneSight® genetic testing results.
 Other advanced options like Spravato® Ketamine Therapy or TMS can further help treatment-resistant symptoms.

-Treatment here is usually in-network, so any cost to you is as low as possible — sometimes even zero.
-No one will be notified if you reach out.
-And, there’s no commitment to get answers.
+Insurance covers treatment here, including EMDR.
+Any cost to you is as low as possible — sometimes even zero.
+No one will be notified if you reach out to check your policy.
+And, there’s no commitment.

 Verify Your Insurance